Dr. James Dobson

 , opposition to: women's right to choose abortion, any civil rights or protections for LGBTQ people, and science curricula including evolution in public schools.

 That's probably what endears him to Dr. James Dobson, founder of the socially conservative church, Focus on the Family.
-Dobson is apparently so fond of Moore that he released a radio ad endorsing him for Senate.
+Dobson is apparently so fond of Moore that he released an ad for television and radio endorsing him for Senate.
 Dobson told listeners in Alabama that Moore is a "man of proven character and integrity."